 The International Game Fish Association (IGFA) is the internationally recognized, leading organization which publishes standardized big-game fishing rules, including strict rules on types of tackle and fishing line strength used in tournament game fishing, and certifies world records in big-game fishing.

-Prior to 1980, although many countries produced fishing line that met IGFA standards; none, however, was produced in Japan.
+Although many countries produced IGFA rated fishing line prior to 1980, none, however, was produced in Japan.
 This changed in 1980 with the introduction of VARIVAS brand line.
-For the first time in the world of game fishing, a world-class fishing line was now made in Japan.
+For the first time in the world of game fishing a world-class fishing line was now made in Japan.

-Coinciding in the early 1980s, sport fishing anglers in Japan began to take interest in sophisticated world-class fishing line, especially the newly introduced 100m and 200m sized spools.
+Coinciding in in Japan the early 1980s, sport fishing anglers began to take interest in sophisticated, world-class fishing line, especially newly introduced 100-meter and 200-meter sized spools.

-Surprised and exited, Eizo Maruhashi, Japan’s leading saltwater fly-fishing angler, took a keen interest in the new VARIVAS brand of fishing line, proclaiming: “There’s now an IGFA-standard line in Japan!”
+Excited by all this, Japan’s leading saltwater fly-fishing angler at the time, Eizo Maruhashi, took a keen interest VARIVAS brand fishing line, proclaiming: “Finally we have an IGFA-rated line in Japan!”

 Four years later a second key event occurred.